How to see if your vehicle has a recall - NewsBreak

 DENVER ( KDVR ) – “Do Not Drive” warnings have been issued for hundreds of thousands of vehicles from multiple makers, including Fiat Chrysler Automobiles , Honda, and Acura, due to airbag defects that have resulted in deaths.

-Earlier this month, Honda issued a “Do Not Drive” warning for select 2001-2003 Honda and Acura vehicles over unrepaired Takata Alpha driver-side air bag inflators, the National Highway Traffic Safety Administration announced .
-3 more Ohio Bed, Bath & Beyond locations added to closures
+Earlier this month, Honda issued a “Do Not Drive” warning for select 2001-2003 Honda and Acura vehicles over unrepaired Takata Alpha driver side air bag inflators, the National Highway Traffic Safety Administration announced .

 “Left unrepaired, recalled Takata air bags are increasingly dangerous as the risk of an explosion rises as vehicles age,” NHTSA Acting Administrator Ann Carlson said at the time.
 “Every day that passes when you don’t get a recalled airbag replaced, puts you and your family at greater risk of injury or death.”